 All aboveground piping is properly supported.
-Piping at each AST is supported by the tank system and/or the building it services.
+Piping at each AST is supported by the tank system.

 6.4.4.
 Aboveground valve and pipeline examination

 112.8(d)(4) Regularly inspect all aboveground valves, piping and appurtenances.
 During the inspection you must assess the general conditions of items, such as flange joints, expansion joints, valve glands and bodies, catch pans, pipeline supports, locking of valves, and metal surfaces.
 You must conduct integrity and leak testing of buried metal piping at the time of installation, construction, relocation, or replacement.